Tend

 YNAB, Monarch, EveryDollar, GoodBudget.
 Each of these apps gives you a blank slate to manage your own categories and fund them all at the start of each month.
 This is called zero-based budgeting.

-But after you've made 100 categories and still can't decide if the babysitter is "Kid Stuff" or "Date Night", you start to wonder if more might not be the answer.
+But after you've made 100 categories and still can't decide if paying the babysitter is "Kid Stuff" or "Date Night", you start to wonder if more might not be the answer.

 Who built Tend

 What started with a simple spreadsheet in college evolved into developing custom plugins for his YNAB budget.
+After marriage and the arrival of their second child, he needed an alternative to the time-consuming apps he'd used in the past.

-Tend is that alternative: a short list of curated categories, everything scheduled, and a single weekly spending target for variable expenses.
+• and a single weekly spending target for variable expenses.

 James founded Tend in 2024 and runs the company from Walnut Creek, California in the San Francisco Bay Area.